bbauska/js-string-methods/README.md

   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-charcodeat-method/">charCodeAt()</a></td>
     <td>Returns a Unicode character set code unit of the character present at the index in the string.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-codepointat-method/">codePointAt()</a></td>
     <td>Return a non-negative integer value i.e, the code point value of the specified element.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-concat-method/">concat()</a></td>
     <td>Join two or more strings together in JavaScript.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-endswith-method/">endsWith()</a></td>
     <td>Whether the given string ends with the characters of the specified string or not.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-includes-method/">includes()</a></td>
     <td>Returns true if the string contains the characters, otherwise, it returns false.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-indexof-method/">indexOf()</a></td>
     <td>Finds the index of the first occurrence of the argument string in the given string.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-lastindexof-method/">lastIndexOf()</a></td>
     <td>Finds the index of the last occurrence of the argument string in the given string.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-localecompare-method/">localeCompare()</a></td>
     <td>Compare any two elements and returns a positive number.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-match-method/">match()</a></td>
     <td>Search a string for a match against any regular expression.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-matchall-method/">matchAll()</a></td>
     <td>Return all the iterators matching the reference string against a regular expression.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-normalize-method/">normalize()</td>
     <td>Return a Unicode normalization form of a given input string.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-padend-method/">padEnd()</a></td>
     <td>Pad a string with another string until it reaches the given length from rightend.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-padstart-method/">padStart()</a></td>
     <td>Pad a string with another string until it reaches the given length from leftend.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-repeat-method/">repeat()</a></td>
     <td>Build a new string containing a specified number of copies of the string.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-replace-method/">replace()</a></td>
     <td>Replace a part of the given string with some another string or a regular expression.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-replaceall-method/">replaceAll()</a></td>
     <td>Returns a new string after replacing all the matches of a string with a specified string/regex.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-search-method/">search()</td>
     <td>Search for a match in between regular expressions and a given string object.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-slice-method/">slice()</a></td>
     <td>Return a part or slice of the given input string.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-split-method/">split()</a></td>
     <td>Separate given string into substrings using a specified separator provided in the argument.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-startswith-method/">startsWith()</a></td>
     <td>Check whether the given string starts with the characters of the specified string or not.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-substr-method/">substr()</a></td>
     <td>Returns the specified number of characters from the specified index from the given string.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-substring-method/">substring()</a></td>
     <td>Return the part of the given string from the start index to the end index.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-tolowercase-method/">toLowerCase()</a></td>
     <td>Converts the entire string to lowercase.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-tolocalelowercase-method/">toLocaleLowerCase()</a></td>
     <td>Returns the calling string value converted to a lowercase letter.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-tolocaleuppercase-method/">toLocaleUpperCase()</a></td>
     <td>Returns the calling string value converted to a uppercase letter.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-touppercase-method/">toUpperCase()</a></td>
     <td>Converts the entire string to uppercase.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-tostring-method/">toString()</a></td>
     <td>Return the given string itself.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-trim-method/">trim()</a></td>
     <td>Remove the white spaces from both ends of the given string.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-trimend-and-trimright-method/">
       trimEnd()</a></td>
     <td>Remove white space from the end of a string.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-trimstart-and-trimleft-method/">
       trimStart()</a></td>
     <td>Remove white space from the start of a string.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-valueof-method/">valueOf()</a></td>
     <td>Return the value of the given string.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-iterator-method/">
       string&lbrack;Symbol.iterator&rbrack;()</a></td>
-	<td>This method is used to make String iterable. [@@iterator]() returns an iterator object which
+    <td>This method is used to make String iterable. &lbrack;@@iterator&rbrack;() returns an iterator
-	  iterates over all code points of the String.</td>
+      object which iterates over all code points of the String.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-fromcharcode-method/">
       fromCharCode(n1, n2, ..., nX)</a></td>
     <td>This method is used to create a string from the given sequence of UTF-16 code units.
 This
       method returns a string, not a string object.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-fromcodepoint-method/">
       fromCodePoint(a1, a2, a3, ....)</a></td>
     <td>This method in JavaScript that is used to return a string or an element for the given
     sequence of code point values (ASCII value).</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-iswellformed-method/">isWellFormed()</a></td>
     <td>This method is used to check if the string contains a lone surrogate or not.</td>
   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/javascript/javascript-string-raw-method/">String.raw(str, ...sub)</a></td>
     <td>This is a static method that is used to get the raw string form of template literals.
 These
     strings do not process escape characters.</td>
   </tr>
   <tr>
     <td><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toWellFormed">
       toWellFormed()</a></td>
     <td>This method is used to return where all lone surrogates of this string are replaced with the
       Unicode replacement character.</td>
 </table>